owlstead/RNG-BC/README.md

 The following next steps should be considered:

- - The implementations of RNG_BC should be made compatible for a number range of any bit size (using masking); currently the implementation only allow for $r$ where $m \bmod 8 = 0$, i.e. the most significant bit of $r$ is the most significant bit of a byte.
+ - The implementations of RNG_BC should be made compatible for a number interval of any bit size (using masking); currently the implementation only allow for $r$ where $m \bmod 8 = 0$, i.e. the most significant bit of $r$ is the most significant bit of a byte.
  - A mathematical calculation should be performed to show that the test results are indeed expected and correct.
  - The maximum number of bits used should be shown to indicate that the Optimized Simple Discard Method is fares much better than the Simple Discard Method in scenarios where the many candidates need to be tested.